rcreasey/pihole-youtubetiktok-blocklist/README.md

 # Pi-hole YouTube and TikTok Blocklist

-A curated blocklist designed to block common YouTube and TikTok domains on Pi-hole.
-This list helps limit access to these platforms for network management or parental control purposes.
+This curated blocklist was developed as part of a project for a client requiring network-level restrictions on YouTube and TikTok.
+It is designed for use with Pi-hole to help enforce content filtering policies for network management or parental control purposes.

 ## Features
 - Blocks common YouTube domains.